 We cling to things as if they won’t change, but change is the nature of reality.
 When we embrace impermanence, we prepare ourselves for big changes, and are able to let go of our fear and anxiety to become more fully present to those around us, to make the most meaningful choices day-to-day, and to more deeply appreciate life’s fleeting pleasures.

 Someone once asked Stephen King, the author of Carrie, The Shining, and hundreds of other horror stories, what people are most afraid of and his answer surprised me.
 He didn’t say, “serial killers,” or “cancer,” or “terrorists” or “earthquake,” “hurricane,” or “pandemic.”
 He didn’t even say, “death.”
 He said that people’s greatest fear is “Change.”

 That change itself, in all its forms, is what we fear the most.

 It’s one of the paradoxes of Buddhism that reflecting on the uncertainty of life, the possibility of things falling apart at any minute, is seen as a path to happiness and peace of mind.

 I saw this firsthand on September 11, 2001, when I was as shocked and grief-stricken as most of us were with the fall of the World Trade Center and the death of so many people inside.
 One of my teachers, Geshe Tsulga, gave a teaching the next day.
 This was only a year after I started meditating and studying Buddhism, and I was surprised that this great Tibetan Lama focused his talk not on compassion, or mindfulness, but almost almost solely on this topic of impermanence.

 Geshe Tsulga began his talk by saying how we thought this building would be up forever, how none of us imagined that it would collapse, not today, not in a hundred years, not ever!
 And yet it fell yesterday, and many people died inside, and this is something awful for the world today.
-We can open our hearts to those who are suffering and to the fear we’re all experiencing.
+We can open our hearts to those who are suffering and to the fear that we’re all experiencing.
 But fundamentally, this is an important lesson in impermanence, that things are always changing and our ingrained illusion that things are stable and unchanging is false.